 All too often, HR software users decide to switch systems before they’ve asked themselves some crucial questions.
-The result of this can be hurtful to your business, leaving you with product that is a costly mismatch for your business needs.
+The result of this can be harmful to your business, leaving you with product that is a costly mismatch for your organisational needs.

-Here’s some of the things we would recommend asking yourself, and your providers, before selecting a new system.
+Here are some of things we would recommend asking yourself, and your providers, before choosing a new system.

-3. Is it User-Friendly?
 A user-friendly interface is essential for successful people management through technology.
-You and your users need to be able to navigate around the system without a problem, saving you time and frustration having to constantly contact support for help.
-Make sure to undertake a thorough demo of your potential new system to avoid disappointment in this regard.
+You and your users need to be able to navigate around the system without issue, saving you time and frustration having to constantly contact support for help.
+Make sure you receive a thorough demo of your potential new system to avoid disappointment.

-7. Is it Cloud Based?
-Although hardly necessary, cloud-based HR solutions generally see a higher level of satisfaction from users – 66% of companies using cloud HR systems feel their needs are always or frequently understood by their providers, with only 5% feeling that their needs are rarely or never understood.
-This compares with those companies that use on-premise systems – only 39% feel that their needs are always or frequently understood, and a whopping 35% feel that they are rarely understood, or never understood at all.
+Cloud-based HR solutions see a higher level of satisfaction from users – 66% of companies using cloud HR systems feel their needs are always or frequently understood by their providers, with only 5% feeling that their needs are rarely or never understood.
+This compares with companies that use on-premise systems – only 39% feel that their needs are always or frequently understood, and a whopping 35% feel that they are rarely understood, or never understood at all.

 Did you find this article useful?
 Youmanage HR offers software to help you streamline your HR processes and ensure compliance within your company.
 We also write articles on HR, leadership, employee engagement, and much more.
 Start a free trial of Youmanage, get in touch to ask questions, or check out our blog to help you to deliver HR best practice in your business.